Withdrawal of the UK from the EU (“Brexit”): Implications for IP Rights

 No immediate action is needed.
 Nevertheless, it will be important to monitor developments in this area as the Brexit date approaches.

-Trade marks can currently be registered in the UK by the national route, which provides protection in the UK only, or by filing a European Union Trade Mark (EUTM)8, a unitary right that provides protection in all Member States of the EU, or by designating the UK or EU IPO via the Madrid Protocol international trade mark system.
+Trade marks can currently be registered in the UK by the national route, which provides protection in the UK only, or by filing a European Union Trade Mark (EUTM)10, a unitary right that provides protection in all Member States of the EU, or by designating the UK or EU IPO via the Madrid Protocol international trade mark system.

 It is not known whether the owner of an EUTM would need to show that the mark is in use in the UK (or that there is a bonafide intention to use in the UK) as is required for UK registration11.
-Conversely it should be noted that EUTMs that are currently only used in the UK may in due course become vulnerable to cancellation for non-use in the EU10.
+Conversely it should be noted that EUTMs that are currently only used in the UK may in due course become vulnerable to cancellation for non-use in the EU12.

 Both the UK and EU are parties to the Madrid Protocol for international trade mark registration.
 It is therefore expected that the Madrid system will continue to be available for trade mark registration in the EU and the UK, post-Brexit.